kingborehaha/DS-Gadget/README.md

 * "Last Set" Bonfire feature puts the last bonfire you warped to at the bottom of the list of bonfires by [King Borehaha](https://github.com/kingborehaha/)
 * Various bugfixes and minor improvement on the code side
+* Fixed an issue where DS Gadget couldn't find files after launching from Windows search.

 ###  Prerelease 0.14.1):